Reviews

 InChorus members took part in the recording of the December edition of “Songs of Praise” in St Mary’s Cathedral, Edinburgh (Broadcasted on BB1 – Sunday 27 Dec)

-Another sell out at The Eastgate Theatre, Peebles. http://www.eastgatearts.com
+Another sell out at The Eastgate Theatre, Peebles. https://www.eastgatearts.com

 Attended by over 1000 people, Old Parish Church, Peebles.